sannorozco/amstelvar-avar2/README.md

 </dl>

-Sources
+Source
 -------

-This folder contains two subfolders with separate files for Roman and Italic, and project-level files which are used by both styles.
+This folder contains two subfolders with separate files for Roman and Italic, and project-level files which are used by both styles, and a subfolder for tools.

 ```
-Sources
+Source
 ├── Italic/
 ├── Roman/
 ├── AmstelvarA2.roboFontSets